Rodolfo Castro Player Props: Pirates vs. Rockies

-The Pittsburgh Pirates, including Rodolfo Castro (batting .429 in his past 10 games, with three doubles, a home run, five walks and four RBI), battle starting pitcher Jose Urena and the Colorado Rockies at Coors Field, Tuesday at 8:40 PM ET.
+The Pittsburgh Pirates and Rodolfo Castro, who went 0-for-1 last time in action, battle Austin Gomber and the Colorado Rockies at Coors Field, Wednesday at 3:10 PM ET.

-He had a one-hit performance in his previous game (1-for-4) against the Rockies.
+In his previous game he had a hitless showing (0-for-1) against the Rockies.

 Rodolfo Castro Game Info & Props vs. the Rockies